Portugal's cork won a rare Trump tariff exemption thanks to lobbying on both sides of the Atlantic

 The tree bark came off in featherweight slabs that the workers, their hands black from the oaks' natural tannins, tossed onto a flatbed truck.
 It would go to factories to be cut into strips and fed into a machine that punches out stoppers.

 Once the trees were bare, a woman painted a white “5” on the orange-colored trunks, signaling they were stripped in 2025.
-Herdade de Rio Frio's cork oaks, which are native to Portugal and can resist frequent droughts and scorching summer temperatures, were planted more than 100 years ago.
+Herdade de Rio Frio's cork oaks, which are native to Portugal and can resist frequent droughts and scorching summer temperatures, were planted more than a century ago.

 Stick a cork in it